Go Back

 • After resting, develop the dough fully - by hand.
 This takes 8-12 minutes of kneading or, in a stand mixer, 5-7 minutes at medium-low speed.
 Aim for a smooth, cohesive dough.
 Target dough temperature should be 24-25°C (75-77°F).

-Same Day Pizza or Hybrid Method
+For Same Day Pizza

-For Next Day Pizza
+For Next Day Pizza (Hybrid Method)

 To Bake